voronianski/uneasy-flux-demo/README.md

 ## Disclaimer

 After publication of [Flux Comparison](https://github.com/voronianski/flux-comparison) repo I've received several [questions](http://pixelhunter.me/post/110248593059/flux-solutions-compared-by-example#comment-1845704464) regarding pending/error-handling of API requests.
-This demo aims to show the practical approaches that worked for me and some of my recent applications.
+This demo aims to show the practical approaches that worked for me in some of my recent applications.

 ## What's inside?